pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 _Figure 3: A Typical Negative Lookbehind Expression_

-Let us define a simple example that will serve to understand better:
+Let us define a simple example that will help us understand lookarounds better:

 ```
 Mr. Oleg Smith
 Mrs. Danna Pereia
 ```

-Also, we'll use the `gm` flags for all lookaround examples, so we need to make sure we include that in our expressions.
+For all lookaround examples, we'll use the `gm` flags, so be sure to include them in your expressions.

 #### Positive lookbehind

-A positive lookbehind is telling RegEx to match `b` if `a` exists; it's looking behind `b`, and returning `b` if the pattern behind (`a`) matches.
+A positive lookbehind tells RegEx to match `b` **if** `a` exists; it looks behind `b` and returns `b` if the pattern behind (`a`) matches.

-The basic [[Syntax]] is as follows:
+The basic syntax is as follows:

 ```RegEx
 (?<=before)target